Sometimes just one word hints at a story.

 By 1860 the Myers clan of Johnson County filled most of a page of the census.
 Three members of note in this extended family are Sam’s second wife Cynthia, who was mother of seven of Sam’s children, twenty-five years younger than Sam, and younger than some of her stepchildren; one-year-old Samuel Houston Myers Jr.; and Thomas Jefferson Myers.
 After Sam Jr. was born, the father became known as “Old Sam” and the son as “Young Sam.”

-Old Sam died in 1874 at age sixty-three, plumb tuckered out, I reckon.
+Old Sam died in 1874 at age sixty-three, plumb tuckered out by fatherhood, I reckon.
 Mary Agnes was just thirty-one.
 Old Sam had appointed Mary Agnes and her stepson Thomas Jefferson Myers as co-administrators of his estate.

 And that’s when the trouble began.